 If you're planning a remodel, you are likely looking for new shower tile ideas.
 Even in the smallest of rooms, these can be transformative, creating not just the opportunity to add color and pattern, but to introduce space-enhancing visual tricks, too.

-Trying to dream up some shower tile ideas?
-Usually we’d say the shower itself is the best place for a brainstorm — but thinking outside the cubicle and taking a look at these inspirational bathrooms might just be the next best thing.
+Usually we’d say the shower itself is the best place for a brainstorm, but thinking outside the cubicle and taking a look at these inspirational ideas for showers might just be the next best thing.

-Tiles are both waterproof and washable, making them perfect for the walls of showers with trays, and for the floors of wet rooms too.
+Both waterproof and washable, bathroom tile ideas are perfect for showers both with and without trays, and for the floors of wet rooms, too.

-Aside from their practicalities, the availability of tiling in a wide array of shower-fit materials – from porcelain to glass, ceramic to stone – as well as shapes, sizes, colors and finishes, means that the design possibilities are endless.
+Aside from their practicalities, the availability of tiling in a wide array of shower-fit materials – from porcelain and glass, to ceramic and stone – as well as shapes, sizes, colors and finishes, means that the design possibilities are endless.

 Shower tile ideas